george-hawkins/pages-dev/adafruit-displays/index.md

 In each subcategory I've attempted to group the products in a logical manner.

-Each product has a product ID (PID), e.g. 181, just click on the PID link for a given product for the Adafruit product page.
+Each product has a product ID (PID), e.g. 181, just click on the PID link for a given product to go to the relevant Adafruit product page.

 ### Contents
 * [Character](#character)